 Our online of the M.A. in Training and certificates has grown tremendously over the past five years.
 Now nearly 80% of our enrollment is fully online.
-With so many students choosing this option, we have have to continuously improve our practices in online teaching.
-Our faculty have created an ongoing list of practices that they use to improve online learning.
+With so many students choosing this option, to improve our practices in online teaching continuously.
+Our faculty has created an ongoing list of practices that they use to improve online learning.
 Students in TRDV 501 Online Teaching Theory & Application will be adding to this list.
 Please review the “best practices” listed below and add a comment to this post with an additional “best practice in online teaching” of your own.

-- Clean up the gradebook—removed unnecessary assignment, check the weighting, change dates, etc. (Kathy)
+- Clean up the gradebook—removed the unnecessary assignment, check the weighting, change dates, etc. (Kathy)

 - I answer emails each day and am now taking my laptop everywhere when I travel so I can log on each day.
-Responding quickly to emails/postings reassures students we’re there to help them (Meena).
+Responding quickly to emails/postings reassures students we are there to help them (Meena).

 Can you think of an additional best practice in online teaching that is not mentioned in the above list?

 The online MA has been very beneficial, and the variety of methods used keeps it engaging.
 Having a weekly touchpoint with the class is helpful for sharing ideas.
 Another area as a best practice would be to ensure a sample of an assignment is always available.
 This example takes the place of the professor, who is not always available to answer questions and ensures students understand the level of detail and format required.

 I am astonished this program has been around for quite some time.
 I appreciate the continued adjustments to ensure the courses are relevant to today’s needs and that the feedback in this thread is being implemented.

 One of the responses talked about broken links.
 I understand the convenience of a link; however, as the Internet changes, so does the link.
 I think a good best practice for sharing external content found online would be in the form of a pdf.
 This prevents the broken link scenario, which causes learner frustration and additional time for the teacher to locate the source of information.